RxnNode/slowhttptest/README.md

 # Modified #

 + update user-agent and remove signatures
 + **Listed Query** mode
     Supply a file that contains a line-separated list of values.
-If upplied, a value will be picked randomly from the list, then t forms a key-value pair, 'q=<value>', which is appended to the end of url.
+If supplied, a value will be picked randomly from the list, then t forms a key-value pair, 'q=\<value\>', which is appended to the end of url.